Violet Parr: Insecurity, introversion and sarcasm

 Originally depicted as a shy, timid and socially withdrawn girl, Violet finds it difficult to fit in among her peers and thus prefers to remain unnoticed.
 According to Alissa Wilkinson of Rolling Stone, the character's longing "to hide is familiar to virtually anyone who's ever been an awkward" teenager.
 Film critic Roger Ebert observed that the superhero life occasionally proves to be "too much" for Violet; she longs to be normal like her peers despite the fact that she is anything but, originally insisting that youngest brother Jack-Jack is the only "normal" member of her family since the infant had yet to exhibit signs of having superpowers.
 She has a tendency to hide behind her long black hair, which initially conceals most of her face for much of the film.
 She wears dark colors, representing the fact that she can be a particularly moody character.
 At times her appearance and dark-colored wardrobe have been described as "goth"; Mark Halverson of Sacramento News & Review wrote that "Violet hides behind a goth persona when not using her invisibility or force field to repel human contact."
 A writer for IGN likened the way in which Violet's hair drapes across her face to actress Veronica Lake.
 However, she grows more confident in both herself and her abilities as the film progresses, eventually emerging from behind her hair, using a headband to wear her it back and adopting a more colorful wardrobe.
 Grindle explained that the character successfully "turned a corner at the end of the first movie" to the point of which she is finally able to ask her crush on a date, which she partially attributes to her beginning to believe in herself as a result of fighting crime alongside her family.
-Violet is 14-years-old, she weighs approximately 90 pounds (41kg) and she is 5'’ 3' (160cm) tall.
+Violet is 14 years old, she weighs approximately 90 pounds (41 kg) and she is 5'’ 3' (160cm) tall.